wilds/angular-schema-form-dynamic-select/README.md

 It supports dynamically fetching items from a backend using callbacks and http-methods, but filters, for example, aren't implemented yet.

-See the example app in the source for more details.
+See the example app in the source for more details on how to use it.

 # Recommendations